PR1EN10: Menu-program

 • All of the processing code for the menu actions must be created as functions

 • You are free to print out helping texts and prompts in the switch() itself, as well as accept returned values from functions.
-If necessary, you can also add some if statemens.
+If necessary, you can also add some if statements.

-• You are not allowed to add any new loops into the main() function!
+• You are not allowed to add any new loops to the main() function!

 Requirements